Joan Najita

-Joan R. Najita is an American astronomer and Chief Scientist at the National Optical Astronomy Observatory.
+Joan R. Najita is an American astronomer and Chief Scientist at National Optical Astronomy Observatory.

 Career

 She has been at NOAO since 1998.
 In 1993 she received her PhD from University of California, Berkeley under supervision of Frank Shu.

 She is an expert in star formation and the formation and evolution of planetary systems, in particular the gas in circumstellar disks.

 Awards

 In 1996, Najita was awarded the Annie Jump Cannon Award in Astronomy.